New data centre to re-use waste heat to warm 10,000 homes

 CEO of Borderlight and GoGreenHost, Sten Oscarsson says their goal is to become a leading supplier of advanced IT services coupled with efficient heat recovery from data centers that reach close to 100 percent recovery of consumed electrical power.

 GoGreenHost technology creates a new potent heat energy source with a very low carbon foot print,” says Oscarsson.

-“Our plan is to contract installation of 30 MW in new data centre capacity 2017 and another 60 MW 2018 in sizes from 1-6 MW per site, all connected to a redundant high capacity fiber backbone.
-GoGreenHost’s ramp up time to delivery of full heat capacity per new data centre site is typically 6-12 months.”
+“Our plan is to contract installation of 30 MW in new data center capacity 2017 and another 60 MW 2018 in sizes from 1-6 MW per site, all connected to a redundant high capacity fiber backbone.
+GoGreenHost’s ramp up time to delivery of full heat capacity per new data center site is typically 6-12 months.”